ronaldbalza/marketing-campaign-dashboard/README.md

-# Marketing Campaign Dashboard
-This project features a dynamic marketing campaign analysis dashboard built using Power BI.
-The dashboard provides comprehensive insights into campaign performance, enabling data-driven decisions to optimize marketing strategies, budgets, and ROI.

-Marketing Campaign Analysis Dashboard in Power BI

-Project Description

-This project features a dynamic marketing campaign analysis dashboard built using Power BI.
-The dashboard provides comprehensive insights into campaign performance, enabling data-driven decisions to optimize marketing strategies, budgets, and ROI.

-Key Features

-1. Overview Page

-High-level summary of key performance indicators (KPIs):

-Total Revenue

-Total Spend

-Total Leads

-Total Conversions

-Visualizations:

-Revenue by Channel (Bar Chart)

-Spend by Region (Map)

-2. Campaign Performance Page

-Detailed analysis of individual campaign performance:

-Campaign Revenue (Table)

-ROI (Calculated Column: (Revenue - Spend) / Spend)

-Performance by Channel (Clustered Bar Chart)

-3. Conversion Analysis Page

-Focused on leads and conversions:

-Leads vs. Conversions (Scatter Plot)

-Conversion Rate by Product (Bar Chart)

-KPIs:

-Total Conversions

-Average Conversion Rate

-4. Budget Analysis Page

-Insights into budget allocation and efficiency:

-Budget Utilization by Channel (Clustered Column Chart)

-Spend vs. Revenue by Region (Stacked Bar Chart)

-Overspent Campaigns (Table with conditional formatting)

-Total Overspent Campaigns (KPI)

-Technologies Used

-Power BI: Data modeling, DAX calculations, and visualization.

-Python: Dataset generation using pandas and numpy.

-Dataset Details

-The dataset is synthetically generated and represents three years (2022–2024) of campaign data.

-Key columns include:

-Campaign ID

-Campaign Name

-Region

-Channel

-Product

-Budget

-Spend

-Revenue

-Leads

-Conversions

-Start and End Dates

-Potential Use Cases

-Optimize campaign strategies.

-Evaluate budget utilization and ROI.

-Support business decisions with data-driven insights.

-Contributing

-We welcome contributions!
-Here are some ways you can help:

-Improve the dataset or add more columns.

-Enhance the dashboard with advanced visualizations.

-Add predictive analytics capabilities.

-Feel free to open an issue or submit a pull request.
+# Marketing Campaign Analysis Dashboard in Power BI

+## Description
+This project demonstrates a Power BI dashboard for analyzing marketing campaign performance.
+The dashboard provides actionable insights into revenue, conversions, budget utilization, and overall campaign success, empowering stakeholders to make data-driven decisions.

+---

+## Key Features
+- **Overview Page:**
+  - High-level summary of key metrics: revenue, spend, leads, and conversions.
+  - Visualizations include revenue by channel and regional spend distribution.

+- **Campaign Performance Page:**
+  - Analysis of individual campaign performance with metrics such as revenue and ROI.
+  - Channel-specific performance comparisons.

+- **Conversion Analysis Page:**
+  - Insights into leads and conversions through scatter plots and bar charts.
+  - Conversion rates by product category and additional KPIs.

+- **Budget Analysis Page:**
+  - Evaluation of budget utilization and efficiency.
+  - Identification of overspent campaigns and spend vs. revenue trends by region.

+---

+## Technologies Used
+- **Power BI:** For creating dynamic visualizations and calculating metrics using DAX.
+- **Python:** For generating a realistic dataset with 100,000 rows.

+---

+## Dataset Details
+- The dataset includes three years (2022–2024) of synthetic campaign data.
+- Columns include:
+  - **Campaign Details:** ID, Name, Channel, Region, and Product.
+  - **Metrics:** Budget, Spend, Revenue, Leads, Conversions.
+  - **Date Information:** Start Date, End Date.

+---

+## How to Use
+1. **Dataset Generation:**
+   - Run the `data_generation.py` script to create the dataset (`marketing_campaign_dataset.csv`).
+   - The dataset will include all necessary fields for visualization in Power BI.

+2. **Import into Power BI:**
+   - Load the dataset into Power BI Desktop.
+   - Use the pre-designed visualizations or create your own to analyze the data.

+---

+## Visualizations
+The Power BI dashboard includes:
+1. **Overview of Campaign Performance.**
+2. **Detailed Campaign Performance Analysis.**
+3. **Conversion Metrics and Trends.**
+4. **Budget Allocation and Efficiency Insights.**

+---

+## Contributing
+Contributions to improve the dataset, analytics, or visualizations are welcome.
+Please feel free to:
+- Open an issue for discussion.
+- Submit a pull request for enhancements.

+---

+## License
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+---

+## Contact
+For inquiries or collaboration, feel free to contact [Your Name or Organization] at [Your Contact Email].